-Our dedicated services make installing your new dishwasher – and disposing of your old one – a seamless experience.
+Our dedicated services make light work of installing your new dishwasher and disposing of your old one.

 Integrated machine: £90

 If you live within the delivery area of a John Lewis & Partners shop your new appliance will usually be delivered by one of our vans, unless it's coming direct from a supplier.